Center for Great Lakes Literacy

 The Great Lakes BioBlitz

-Each spring from Earth Day to mid-May, Wisconsin Sea Grant hosts a basin-wide event that focuses on finding and identifying as many wild, living things as possible in the Canadian provinces and U.S. states that border the Great Lakes.
+Each spring from Earth Day to mid-May, Wisconsin Sea Grant hosts a basin-wide event to find and identify as many wild, living things as possible in the Canadian provinces and U.S. states that border the Great Lakes.

 At Home on the Great Lakes

-Shedd Aquarium, an aquarium in Chicago, Illinois, has an exhibit highlighting the beauty, creatures, and habitat of the Great Lakes.
-You can learn more about this exhibit by looking online at the fish, mammals, and reptiles that inhabit the Great Lakes, or learn more on the website about how to conserve the Great Lakes that contribute to our ecosystem.
+Shedd Aquarium in Chicago, Illinois, has an exhibit highlighting the beauty, creatures, and habitats of the Great Lakes.
+You can learn more by exploring Great Lakes fish, mammals, and reptiles, or about how to help protect these waters.